CEIAG and Work Related Learning Policy 2025/2026

 3) Statement of the policy:

-The school CEIAG policy is based on the new ‘Careers Strategy’ published by the DfE in December 2018, and uses the Gatsby Benchmarks and CDI framework as our foundations for good practice.
+The school CEIAG policy is based on the new ‘Careers Strategy’ published by the DfE in December 2018, and uses the Gatsby Benchmarks, Quality in Careers Standard and Careers Development Institute (CDI) framework as our foundations for good practice.

 Careers education does not just mean informing students about their options after school but also how their school career will affect their futures.
 It is our statutory duty to ensure that all pupils receive independent, impartial advice and guidance regarding all options within school and how they will affect their options after school and which career pathways will become available to them.
 By helping students with decisions at crucial stages, informing them of all their options and introducing them to the world of work, we aim to prepare them for life after Marden High whichever path they choose.